bkrem/msc-thesis/DRAFT.md

 ## 2.3 Programming Languages and Libraries
 ### 2.3.1 Blockchain
+**Definition of what a blockchain & smart contracts even are?**

+At the outset of the project, a key choice which had to be made was the choice of blockchain implementation to be used.
+This decision was critical as discovering a major flaw in the implementation, or an incompatibility between what the implementation could provide and what was needed, would have resulted in deadlock for the entire project.
+The author's initial experimentation with OpenChain<sup>[(OpenChain)](https://www.openchain.org/)</sup>, which seemed to offer the possibly useful ability to chain contracts (i.e. tasks) to each other, was quickly abandoned as the available documentation was insufficiently detailed and partially ambiguous.
+This would have left the project open to a lot of "stabbing in the dark"**(<--rephrase)** and thus the above mentioned risk of deadlock.
+MultiChain<sup>[(MultiChain)](http://www.multichain.com/)</sup>, on the other hand, was an implementation which had well-defined documentation, but it assumed a level of pre-existing familiarity with the API of a blockchain, as well as providing preciously little context as to how smart contracts could be developed for the platform in an effective way.
+The apparent drawbacks of the two mentioned blockchain implementations therefore led the author to the Eris<sup>[(Eris)](https://erisindustries.com/)</sup> platform.
+Eris itself provides a suite of tools which wrap and augment a Tendermint<sup>[(Tendermint)](http://tendermint.com/)</sup> blockchain implementation.
+Eris's wealth of documentation and its well-structured command line interface (henceforth CLI) were the deciding factor in it being the blockchain implementation of choice.
+The documentation provided not only step-by-step examples of how a developer could configure and deploy a blockchain, but also provided in-depth tutorials and examples on how to write & deploy Solidity<sup>[(Solidity)](http://solidity.readthedocs.io/en/latest/)</sup> smart contracts for the platform, highly valuable for a smart contract novice such as the author.
+Furthermore, the fact that Tendermint is an entirely separate software project meant that there was also an entire repository of documentation for this specific type of blockchain and the computer science theory backing it.
+**mention that Solidity was basically the only contract lang choice?**

 ### 2.3.2 Server-side

 ### 2.3.3 Client-side

+### 2.3.4 Databases: SQL vs NoSQL vs Blockchain

 ## 2.4 Tooling
 ### 2.4.1 Requirements and Design Tools